 “A few years later I bought a Fuji X100S, a small compact camera with a fixed 28mm lens (35mm with crop factor) which soon became my main camera as the images were so sharp.

 “However, disillusioned by the constant ‘strive for perfection’ in modern photography, especially with the aid of computer software I decided to give away my DSLR camera (the Canon 50D) to my daughter, take a few years off from photography and try to enjoy the things I used to photograph but without a camera dangling from my neck.

 “I did promise myself that if I ever went back to Africa I would buy a decent zoom lens though.
-So flights booked I’ve just sold my other lenses and bought a Canon 7D Mk II and a 100-400mm lens.
-Watch this space for the results, lol.”
+So flights booked I sold my other lenses and bought a Canon 7D Mk II and a 100-400mm lens.
+Click the links below to see some of the results, lol.”